dengrate/DENGRATE/README.md

-# 🦛 DENGRATE — Moo Deng Chrome Extension
+# 🦛 DENGRATE — Moo Deng price tracker Chrome Extension

 DENGRATE is a fun, lightweight Chrome extension that replaces boring old USD prices with Moo Deng Crypto 🦛💸

  🚀 Features

 - 💸 Replaces USD values with Moo Deng in real-time

 - 🐮 Works seamlessly on ALL WEBPAGES
+-
 - 🧠 Lightweight, fast, and private
+-
 - 🔒 No data collection — runs 100% in your browser

+---
  📥 Installation

- 1 download the zip file from the ( download the dengrate.zip ) enter in and press click raw button or the the download symbol on the righ hand side to download
+ 1 download the zip file from the ( download the dengrate.zip ) enter in and press click raw button or the  download symbol on the right hand side to download

  2 navigate to your download and select the file and extract all of them